ngUpgraders/ng-forward/README.md

 ### Service
-The `@Service` annotation simply turns your class/function into a service:
+The `@Service` decorator simply turns your class/function into a service:

 ```js
 let myServiceModule = new Module('my-service');